-C. Approval and Prior-Authorization Process
+C. Approval and Prior Authorization Process

-In certain cases, as set forth below, in order for a benefit to be covered, we must approve and/or pre-authorize the service.
-You are subject to a 50% reduction in benefits if you do not obtain a required prior-authorization for the service even if the service is Medically Necessary.
+In certain cases, as set forth below, in order for a benefit to be covered, you must receive a Prior Authorization for the service.
 We use nationally recognized criteria and internal medical policy guidelines, as reviewed periodically by our Utilization Management and Quality Improvement Committee, as the standard measurement tool to determine whether benefits are approved and/or authorized.